softwaresaved/automated_testing/README.md

 ## Write code that checks the return code

-os.system returns the return code from the system call which can then be checked.
+subprocess.call returns the return code from the system call which can then be checked.
 Linux/Unix and Windows both adopt the convention that a return code of 0 means that the command exited OK and non-zero indicates an error.
 So, we can check that this is the case:

-    import os
+    import subprocess
     from nose.tools import assert_equal

-    result = os.system("count_frequency samples/events2013.dat freqs2013.dat")
+    result = subprocess.call("count_frequency samples/events2013.dat freqs2013.dat", shell=True)
     assert_equal(0, result, "Unexpected return code")

 Here, we use Python's nose.tools.assert_equal function (which, behind the scenes just calls, [unittest.TestCase.assertEqual](https://docs.python.org/2/library/unittest.html#unittest.TestCase.assertEqual)).
 This function compares two values for equality and if they are not equal prints the given message.